 The Department of Psychological and Brain Sciences has previously offered two specialty courses with a focus on diversity.
-These include PSYC 366 Multicultural Psychology (WR) offered every year, and PSYC 414 African American Psychology (WR).
+These include PSYC 366 Multicultural Psychology (WR) and PSYC 414 African American Psychology (WR).

 The Clinical program in the Department of Psychological and Brain Sciences offers graduate courses focused on diversity issues.
 Register now for PSYC 687 Cultural Diversity in Psychology this fall.
 This course is recommended for all clinical graduate students and others with the permission of the instructor.